Pomax/reddit-image-catch-up/README.md

 ## Running the script

-There's not much to say, run it with `> node catch-up` and you're pretty much done.
-Except for the step where you'll want to make sure that the config is for the subreddits you want to actually catch up on, of course...
+There's not much to say; run it with `> node catch-up` and you're pretty much done.
+Except for the step where you'll want to make sure that the configuration specifies the subreddits you want to actually catch up on, of course...
+So read on.

-## set up your config
+## Setting up your configuration

 In order for the catch-up script to work, it needs a config object to work with, which can be in one of three places:

-1. package.json
+1. `package.json`
-2. config.json
+2. `config.json`
-3. config.json but renamed to whatever you want
+3. a file like `config.json` but not called that.

-### Using package.json for your config
+### Using package.json for your configuration

 If you don't change anything, then the script will use the predefined config that is already presupplied in this project's